utk1801/fsdse-python-assignment-10/README.md

 ### Problem Statement:

-With a given integral number n, write a function to generate a dictionary that contains (i, i*i) such that is an integral number between 1 and n (both included).
+Store temperature in celsius for last 7 days of Mumbai in array.
+Define function where you can pass this array as argument.
+Convert them in fahrenheit and return array of same.
-1. Define function 'squareOfNumbers' which will accept number argument.
+1. Define function 'convert' which will accept array of celsius data.
-2. Number should not be less than 0 and should not be grater than 100.
-3. Calculate square of all number from 1 to n and store in dict.
+2. Covert each entry into fahrenheit and store in array.
 4. Function should pass all test cases.